Best Times to Visit Beirut, Lebanon

 Sunset stroll along the Beirut Corniche

-As the sun dips below the horizon, painting the sky in fiery hues, take a leisurely walk along the Beirut Corniche.
+As the sun dips below the horizon, painting the sky in fiery hues, take a leisurely walk along Beirut's Corniche.
 Feel the sea breeze on your face, watch families enjoying the evening, and soak in the vibrant atmosphere.
-This is where Beirut reveals its soul, a perfect blend of relaxation and urban energy.
+This is where Beirut reveals its soul, especially during summer evenings.

 Essential Travel Tips

 Negotiating prices, especially in souks (markets) and with taxi drivers, is common practice in Beirut.
 Don't be afraid to haggle respectfully; a friendly smile and some basic Arabic phrases can go a long way.
-Many places don't accept credit cards, so carry Lebanese pounds (LBP) for smaller transactions.
+Using a mix of cash (Lebanese pounds) and your credit card will give you flexibility, as not all places accept cards.

 Pack light, comfortable clothing suitable for warm weather.
-Comfortable walking shoes are essential as you'll be doing a lot of exploring on foot.
-A light scarf can be useful for women visiting religious sites or for warmth in air-conditioned spaces.
+Comfortable walking shoes are essential, as you'll likely be doing a lot of exploring on foot.
+A light scarf can be useful for both sun protection and modesty when visiting religious sites.
+Consider bringing a reusable water bottle to stay hydrated.

 Weather Details